Fennec Fox Facts

 Fennec Fox Distribution, Habitat, and Ecology

-The Fennec Fox feeds as an omnivore.
-Its diet principally consists of insects, rodents, eggs, and occasionally rabbits.
+It also evolved as an omnivorous creature.
+The animal’s diet primarily consists of various insects, rodents, eggs, and occasionally rabbits.
 It typically hunts by pouncing on its prey, leaping from a stationary position.
+Its own main predators consist of owls, jackals, and sometimes hyenas.

 Species Sharing Its Range

-Check out our other articles on Naked Man Orchid, 7 Truly Astounding Geological Wonders, Lycaste Orchid, 7 Astounding Polar Creatures
+Check out our other articles on Naked Man Orchid, 7 Truly Astounding Geological Wonders, Lycaste Orchid, 7 Astounding Polar Creatures, Axolotl, California red-sided garter snake

 Leave a Reply